roshansingh98/dice_app/README.md

 * Learn about basic dart programming concepts such as data types and functions.
 * Code and use gesture controls.

+## 100 Days Challenge
+* Day 3: Initially drew the frame work of the app on the stateless widget.
+Saw how to change the various properties of the widgets.Also learnt a bit about various dart programming techniques.
+* Day 4: Used FlatButton and on it learnt how to use onPressed, then moved the framework of app to Stateful Widget.
+There use setState when te buttons were pressed.
+And completed the app.

 >This is a companion project to The App Brewery's Complete Flutter Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)